ORAL ADMINISTERED DRUGS

 - Suspension - Effective distribution of substances that do not dissolve in water

-- Higher concentration of drugs can be incorporated
+- Higher concentrations of drugs can be incorporated

 - Ability to avoid cosolvent products (two or more separate substances)